baaihealth/opi/README.md

     --tf32 True
 ```

-To start fine-tuning LLaMA, please use the following script:
+To start, please do like this:
 ```
 bash train_llama/train_EC_number.sh 1 0 7b split70 3
 ```

-Explanation of such bash arguments: \
+Explanation of such bash arguments:
 ```
 1: nnodes \
 0: node_rank \